-Aircraft and missile structures deformed under static and dynamic loads; aeroelastic instability, vibration modes, divergence, loss of control and alteration of lift distribution; introduction to flutter analysis.
+Aircraft and missile structures deformed under static and dynamic loads; aero elastic instability, vibration modes, divergence, loss of control and alteration of lift distribution; introduction to flutter analysis.
 AE 204.
 Flight Dynamics-Stability and Control (3) Prerequisite: Credit or concurrent registration in Engineering Mechanics 201.
 Dynamic stability and control of aerospace vehicles.
-Stability derivatives, stability of uncontrolled motion, response to actuation of controls, automatic stability and ^{} M.E.
-214A-214B is required in this concentration.
+Stability derivatives, stability of uncontrolled motion, response to actuation of controls, automatic stability and control.
 AE 205.
-Flight Dynamics-Theory of Flight Paths (3) Prerequisites: Engineering 150B and credit or concurrent registration in Mathematics 118B.
-Analysis of trajectories of aircraft, missiles, satellites, and spacecraft subjected to uniform or central gravitational forces, aerodynamic forces, and thrust, AE 222.
-Aerothermal Structural Analysis (3) Prerequisite: Engineering Mechanics 221 Stress analysis of structures at elevated temperatures.
+Flight Dynamics-Theory of Flight Paths (3) Prerequisites: Engineering 150B and credit or concurrent registration in Mathe- Analysis of trajectories of aircraft, missiles, satellites, and spacecraft subjected to uniform or central gravitational forces, aerodynamic forces, and thrust.
+AE 222.
+Aerothermal Structural Analysis (3) Prerequisite: Engineering Mechanics 221.

+Stress analysis of structures at elevated temperatures.

 AE 240.
-Advanced Hydrodynamics (3) Prerequisite: Engineering 181.
+Advanced Hydrodynamics (3)

+Prerequisite: Engineering 181.

 Theory of flows in which compressibility and viscosity effects do not predominate.
 Flow nets, conformal mapping.
 Applications to subterranean flow, airfoils, and surface waves.
 AE 243.
-Supersonic Flow Theory (3) Prerequisites: Engineering 150B and credit or concurrent registration in Mathematics 118B.
-Theory of flow at supersonic speeds.
+Supersonic Flow Theory (3) Prerequisites: Engineering 150B and credit or concurrent registration in Mathematics 118R Theory of flow at supersonic speeds.
 Linearized theory, three-dimensional wings in steady flight, slender-body theory, methods of characteristics.
 AE 244.
-Hypersonic Flow Theory (3) Prerequisire: AF 243 Two- and three-dimensional hypersonic flows.
-Hypersonic similarity parameter, hypersonic small-disturbance theory; Newtonian flow, shock-layer, and other methods for blunt bodies AE 245.
-Magnetofluidmechanics (3) Prerequisite: EM 243 or consent of instructor.
+Hypersonic Flow Theory (3) Prerequisite: AE 243.

+Two- and three-dimensional hypersonic flows.
+Hypersonic similarity parameter, hypersonic small-disturbance theory; Newtonian flow, shock-layer, and other methods for blunt bodies.

+AE 245.
+Magnetofluidmechanics (3)

+Prerequisite: EM 243.

 Study of the effects of interaction of an electromagnetic field with an electrically conducting fluid.
 Stability, boundary layers, shock waves, and other applications.
+AE 296.
+Advanced Topics in Aerospace Engineering (2 or 3) Advanced study in the field of aerospace engineering, topic to be announced in the class schedule.
+Maximum of six units of course 296 applicable on a master's degree.
 AE 297.
-Research (1-3)

-Prerequisite: Consent of graduate adviser.
+Research (1-3) Prerequisite: Consent of graduate adviser.

 Research in engineering.
 Maximum credit six units in Course 297 applicable on a master's degree in engineering.
 GRADUATE COURSES IN CIVIL ENGINEERING CE 200.
 Seminar (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in advanced civil engineering, topic to be announced in the class schedule.
 Maximum credit six units applicable on a master's degree.
 CE 201.
 Advanced Theory of Structures (3) Prerequisites: Engineering 120B and Mathematics 118A.
-Analysis of statically indeterminate structures by virtual work.
-Advanced treatment by slope deflection, moment distribution; column analogy.
-Analysis of arches; secondary stresses in trusses; advanced treatment of influence lines.
+Analysis of statically indeterminate structures based on principles of deflected structures.
+Approximate analysis of structures under lateral loads for rigid and shear wall structures.
 CE 202.
 Design of Thin Shell Structures (3) Prerequisite: Engineering 120B.